 - six holes at the bottom of front side.

 Check that no 230Vac contacts could be toughed.

 MOTOR LINES :

-S3 and S4 change the motor rotation direction, by inter changing the polarity of the motor lines.
-Wile one motor line is connected to mass, the other is connected to the positive drive voltage.
+S3 and S4 change the motor rotation direction, by inter changing the polarity of both motor lines.
+While one motor line is connected to mass, the other is connected to the positive drive voltage.

-Depending on the rotation direction of the motor, each motor line is grounded, or
+Depending on the rotation direction of the motor, each motor line is or grounded, or

 contains a positive drive voltage.

-With ON / NONE / ON switch S2, an external relay can be activated via output bus pin4, for instance for antenna band switching.
+With ON / NONE / ON switch S2, an external relay can be activated with +12V at output bus pin4, for instance for antenna band switching.

-On output bus pin2 is always +12V present for a 5W anti-condensation heather in the antenna tune box.
+On output bus pin2 is always +12V present for an anti-condensation heather in the antenna tune box.

-In case of a nearby thunderstorm, pull the motor plug and the mains plug.
+REM : In case of a nearby thunderstorm, pull both motor plug and mains plug.